What Should Sourdough Starter Smell Like?

 The idea of using a fresh starter bothers some people.
 They seem to think that that you get sourdough bread by adding a strongly flavored sourdough starter to dough in much the same way that adding chocolate chips to cookies makes them chocolate chip cookies.
 Using a fresh smelling starter just doesn't make sense to them.

-The difference is that when you open the bag of chocolate chips, they are as chocolaty as they are ever going to be.
+The difference is that when you open the bag of chocolate chips, the chips are as chocolaty as they are ever going to be.

 However, the flavors and aromas of sourdough bread are developed through fermentation of the dough, and the flavors and aromas depend on the skill of the baker and what the baker is trying to do.
 I and the professional bakers I know use a fresh and active starter so that it will be able to survive a long fermentation and still raise the bread dough.
 Sourdough breads can range from having very mild sour tastes to very assertive sour tastes.
 Different people prefer different tastes, and different breads call for different levels of sourness.